capyloon/nutria/README.md

 ## The `clean` command

-This removes all build artifacts from the selected output directory.
+This removes all build artefacts from the selected output directory.
 Note that this includes all data from development and production profiles.

 ## The `deb` command